1977 Men's World Open Squash Championship

 The 1977 PSA Men's Uniroyal World Open Squash Championship is the men's edition of the 1977 World Open, which serves as the individual world championship for squash players.
 The event took place at Brahma Lodge in Adelaide, Australia, from 11 October to 21 October 1977.
 Geoff Hunt won his second World Open title, defeating Qamar Zaman in the final.

+The event was the second 'Open' event billed as the world championship.
+Previously the British Open had been considered the primary event in squash.
+The World Amateur Squash Championship continued to run in addition to the Open event until 1980.